sanskrit/raw_etexts_english/blogs/manasataramgini/2017-09-26_some-simple-maps-specifying-strange-attractors.md

 +++
-title = "Some simple maps specifying strangexa0attractors"
+title = "Some simple maps specifying strange attractors"

 +++
 This note may be read a continuation of: [Some reminiscences of our